 About Brett Rudy

 Brett’s first major accomplishment while with Charity Hop was to help tie more than 30 professional athletes across MLB, NFL and NHL to their own wine label, raising more than $1,000,000 for athlete charities.
 Brett has managed employees, customers, agents, athletes, artists and vendor partners.
-Brett is a highly-motivated team player dedicated to organizational success.

 For more than a dozen years, Brett also served as Director of Marketing for the Boston Men’s Baseball League, New England’s largest amateur adult baseball league.
 His responsibilities were to oversee league advertising, special events, and the league web site.
-Brett concepted and co-created the 100 Innings of Baseball Spectacular, an event which raised more than $450,000 from 2004 to 2008 for Curt’s Pitch for ALS, the charity headed by Curt Schilling of the Boston Red Sox to fight Lou Gehrig’s disease.
+Brett concepted and co-created the 100 Innings of Baseball Spectacular, an event which raised more than $600,000 from 2004 to 2014 for Curt’s Pitch for ALS, the charity headed by Curt Schilling of the Boston Red Sox to fight Lou Gehrig’s disease.
 The 100 inning game set a world record as the longest baseball game ever played and will be featured in an upcoming novel.
 Brett also created Winterball, a freeze-fest baseball game played the first week of December each year since 2001.
 To participate, players have been required to donate a toy to Toys For Tots.